Effective date: January 1, 2026

 Pursuant to Section V(7) of the Student Conduct Code, Parties may only appeal a final decision on one or more of the following bases:

-Appeals based on procedural irregularity may include claims that the investigator, hearing officer, Decision-Maker or the Chief Civil Rights Officer had a conflict of interest or bias for or against complainants or respondents generally or the individual complaint or respondent that affected the outcome of the matter.
+Appeals based on procedural irregularity may include claims that the Investigator, Decision-maker, or the Chief Civil Rights Officer had a conflict of interest or bias for or against complainants or respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.

 Requesting a Stay of Sanction Pending Appeal